Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Our Approach:

-\textbf{Resource Schedule Fine-tuning.} During the fuzzing campaign of each round, \toolName monitors the execution of the selected base fuzzer $f$ on each resource unit $r\in R$, and periodically evaluates seeds generated by $f$ for every \texttt{MONITOR\_TIME} seconds with our fine-grained strategy \emph{after} half of the \texttt{ROUND\_TIME}.
+\textbf{Resource Schedule Fine-tuning.} During the fuzzing campaign of each round, \toolName monitors the execution of the selected base fuzzer $f$ on each resource unit $r\in R$, and periodically evaluates seeds generated by $f$ for every \texttt{MONITOR\_TIME} seconds with our multidimensional strategy after half of the \texttt{ROUND\_TIME}.
 If $f$ fails to generate any beneficial seeds for the last \texttt{MONITOR\_TIME} seconds, \toolName stops $f$ and reschedules $r$ to another selected base fuzzer $f'$.
 Specifically, we reschedule $r$ to the base fuzzer with the highest overall reward for the current round.
 Note that if all selected base fuzzers fail to generate beneficial seeds, the round terminates early.
 The pull count of each base fuzzer is accordingly adjusted and reflected by \texttt{get-pull-count} in Line 28 in Algorithm~\ref{alg_sch}.
-Note that we let each base fuzzer run at least half of \texttt{ROUND\_TIME} first because some base fuzzers such as hybrid ones may need some time to start generating beneficial seeds, especially in the late rounds.
+Note that we let each base fuzzer run at least half of \texttt{ROUND\_TIME} first because some base fuzzers, such as hybrid ones, may need some time to start generating beneficial seeds, especially in the late rounds.
+Additionally, this fine-tuning mechanism is different from the Preparation Phase of Autofz.
+The preparation phases execute all base fuzzers to profile and rank them before the actual resource allocation begins, regardless of their efficiency.
+This blind execution introduces unavoidable upfront overhead in every scheduling round.
+In contrast, \toolName's fine-tuning mechanism is a lightweight feedback mechanism.
+It only monitors a subset of the base fuzzers that have been allocated resources.
+If an active fuzzer stagnates and fails to generate new seeds within a preset time period, the fine-tuning mechanism reclaims its resources and reallocates them to the currently best-performing fuzzer.
+Therefore, \toolName could use fine-tuning to avoid resource waste caused by fuzzing randomness.